Tips On How To Get Co-Sleeping To Work For You.

 Try sleeping sober.

-Lastly, don’t sleep with baby if you’ve had any alcohol.
+Lastly, don’t sleep with the baby if you’ve had any alcohol.
 Sleep deprivation in itself calls for delayed reactions and deep sleep.
 Mixing with alcohol can’t be good 🙂

 With each baby I have, I do a bit of reading on the miserable topics (SIDS, overheating, sleep safety, co-sleeping), just to make sure I am doing the right thing.
 Please do some reading of your own, and make sure you’re making safe co-sleeping choices.
-And then..
-ENJOY! 🙂
+And then… ENJOY! 🙂

 9 Tips We Used to “Train” Our Kids for An Early Bedtime by Marie from Buncha Monkeys